 This city was the capital of Nepal from the 12th to 15th century AD; and was the largest and richest kingdom before the separation of Kathmandu and the Patan kingdom.

 Bhaktapur is famously known as the 'city of devotees', where hundreds of temples, Bahis, Vihars, Lonha Hiti, Ponds, Pati, Matth Gumbas, Sattal, and Monastery do exist to date, handed down from generation to generation.

 Bhaktapur now a district in itself is very famous for its unique architecture and people's participation in preserving their culture and customs is always praiseworthy.
 It is untouched by modernism, so for travelers, every step will remind them of the golden era of Nepali history as this will be a Bhaktapur walking tour from nook to corner.

 Among the three main kingdoms of Kathmandu Valley, Bhaktapur is unique in itself covering an area of 6.88 sq. km with almost 100 thousand settlements lying at an altitude of 1401m/4596ft above sea level.

-Far away from modernism, the unique lifestyle of Newari people their custom, culture and religious practice is one of the most interesting moments for visitors to observe, people with festive mood every day, early morning visit will be interesting and informative.
-Women and men with their typical dress visiting temples for ritual ceremonies and daily activities of the local people will remind us of the ancient period.
+Far away from modernism, the unique lifestyle of the Newari people their customs, culture, and religious practice is one of the most interesting moments for visitors to observe people with a festive mood every day, an early morning visit will be interesting and informative, a time when temples remain busy with celebrations and ceremonies.

 Our Bhaktapur tour guide will make sure your visit to the ancient city/ kingdom of Nepal is priceless in terms of its research-oriented views of the surrounding areas.
 So, what To Do In Bhaktapur won't worry you; let it pass to Discover Altitude.